Wyoming rolls over Georgia State 38-17 in Arizona Bowl

 Ellington put in a valiant effort while playing injured, but Georgia State’s defense gave up too many big-chunk plays.

-Wyoming had a huge offensive day to cap a disappointing finish — 1-3 over its final four regular season games.
+Wyoming had a huge offensive day to cap a disappointing finish to the regular season with a win.

 UP NEXT